May 12, 2019

 In Stop Being Passive, Midal explains that “running around like a hamster does not mean being active.”
 Rather, it is the art of daring to be fully present.

 While meditation is the central focus of “The French Art of Not Giving a Sh*t,” Midal’s ideology branches off in a way that it can be applied to multiple aspects of life.

-Overall, “The French Art of Not Giving a Sh*t” is a digestible read that offers another perspective on wellness Midal’s views that are discussed throughout the book are grounded in the philosophy of wellness and empowerment.
+Overall, “The French Art of Not Giving a Sh*t” is a digestible read that offers another perspective on wellness.
+Midal’s views that are discussed throughout the book are grounded in the philosophy of personal development and empowerment.

 Bug’s Two Cents

 I was sitting at a computer on campus, reiterating my to-do lists cyclically in my head as deadlines for essays, projects, and the third issue of The Burgundy Zine seemed to keep piling up on me.

 “I keep stressing myself out over irrelevant details and deadlines,” I vented to my friend Jack.
 “I don’t know why, because everything seems to work out just fine in the end anyways.”

 That’s when Jack handed me “The French Art of Not Giving a Sh*t.”
 It couldn’t have been a better time for him to lend me the book.